apocalyptech/bl3-cli-saveedit/README.md

 TODO
 ====

-- The actual CLI editor bit
 - Proper packaging (would like to get this on PyPI)
 - Proper modularization (I think it's probably a bit weird at the moment)
 - Something a bit more Enum-like for various things in `__init__.py`; I know that's not very Pythonic, but when dealing with extra-Python data formats, one must sometimes make exceptions.
-- Figure out how the extra gun slots are unlocked
 - Figure out item serial number parsing (or, almost certainly, wait for someone else to figure it out and then take it from there, assuming a FOSS'd project. :)